 *North-West Europe includes Ireland, United Kingdom, Belgium, Luxembourg, France, Germany, Switzerland and the Netherlands.

-Students from different regions will work in teams with designers and makers to re-think and re-use, through the re-construction of disassembled materials to create a series of thought-provoking digital design interventions, that will prove that “there’s no such thing as waste, just stuff in the wrong place!”
+Over 70 students from different regions across the world worked in teams with designers and makers to re-think and re-use, through the re-construction of disassembled materials, to create a series of thought-provoking digital design interventions, that endeavored to prove that “there’s no such thing as waste, just stuff in the wrong place!”

-Drawing on the partners and work of the Interreg FCRBE project the Summer School will include discussions and debates on topics relating to urban mining, resource mapping, deconstruction, re-use, and buildings as material banks.
+Drawing on the partners and work of the Interreg FCRBE project the Summer School included discussions and debates on topics relating to urban mining, resource mapping, deconstruction, re-use, and buildings as material banks.

-Drawing from their immediate environment’s, each participant will survey a chosen artefact, room, or building with a view to digitally unpacking and deconstructing them.
-Each of the eight teams will create their own digital library; to be shared, interrogated, understood and re-imagined as a ‘new’ proposition.
+Drawing from their immediate environment’s, each participant surveyed a chosen artefact, room, or building with a view to digitally unpacking and deconstructing them.
+Each of the eleven teams created their own digital library; to be shared, interrogated, understood and re-imagined as a ‘new’ proposition.

 Since the rise of modernity, design usually precedes construction.
 Consequently, designers generally develop their projects around standardized, stable and predictable construction products or they order specialised production of bespoke elements that will match their requirements.
 In essence, reclaimed products are the exact opposite of this: they are largely heterogeneous, unpredictable, and situated.
 In this sense, they question the habits of designers.

-We will tackle this question by challenging each team to design and realise a small construction out of reclaimed elements in response to one of the workshop themes as detailed below.
+We tackled this question by challenging each team to design and realise a small construction out of reclaimed elements in response to one of the workshop themes as detailed below.

-These themes pose questions and provide a particular ‘lens’ for re-structuring elements that are usually discarded or re-worked.
-Each team will have an array of digitally reclaimed elements sourced from across the Interreg FCRBE region to choose and experiment with.
+These themes posed questions and provided a particular ‘lens’ for re-structuring elements that are usually discarded or re-worked.
+Each team had an array of digitally reclaimed elements sourced from across the Interreg FCRBE region to choose and experiment with.

-All these realisations are small living laboratories that will allow you to have direct experience with these challenges.
-The two-week-long workshop will culminate in a carefully curated online exhibition of these experimental design interventions.
+All these realisations are small living laboratories that allowed one to have direct experience with these challenges.
+The two-week-long workshop culminated in a carefully curated online exhibition of these experimental design interventions.

-The following themes should be read as specific ‘lenses’ through which participants will look at their particular ‘libraries of elements’.
-Please note that they might be slightly adapted depending on what will have been surveyed and collected by each of the teams taking part.
+The following themes were read as specific ‘lenses’ through which participants looked at their particular ‘libraries of elements’.
+Please note that in some cases they were slightly adapted depending on what was surveyed and collected by each of the teams taking part.